 a) Questions asked and collected from Quora

-b) Questions sent by our own students of AGILE BA, CBAEP and BARM programs, based on their interviews
+b) Questions sent by our own students of AGILE BA, ECBA, CCBA/CBAP and BARM programs, based on their interviews.

 In this post, we are going to list down some scenario based and logical questions and over the next few posts, will provide the answers to those questions.

-- Are you familiar with Process Modeling?
+- Interview question on Process Modelling: Are you familiar with Process Modeling?
 If your customer is not familiar with either DFD or UML diagrams, will you still use process modeling?
 What would be your approach?

-- You are contracted to develop a software system involving multiple divisions of an organization.
-Each division is a stakeholder in the organization and there are approximately 25 divisions.
+- Interview question on Elicitation Techniques: You are contracted to gather requirements for a software system involving multiple divisions of an organization.
+Each division is going to provide requirements and there are approximately 25 divisions.
 How will you go about requirements gathering?

 In this post, let’s discuss the first question: